What Does CCW Stand For?

 The CCW process varies by state but typically includes passing a background check, acquiring mandatory training on how to properly use firearms, submitting an application with a fee (typically $100+) that may include fingerprints and sometimes even photographs taken professionally, waiting several weeks for authorities to complete their investigation.

-Which can vary based upon circumstances you disclose on your CCW application form such as prior criminal history, etc., receiving CCW permit approval notification from local law enforcement agency either approving or denying CCW license issued after at least 45 days have passed since submission of CCW permit application.
+This can vary based upon circumstances you disclose on your CCW application form such as prior criminal history, etc., receiving CCW permit approval notification from local law enforcement agency either approving or denying CCW license issued after at least 45 days have passed since submission of CCW permit application.

 It is the legal right of people who are not convicted felons to own and carry a concealed handgun or other weapons in public for self-protection.
 While personally, I don’t feel this process should exist, it does in many states.